 Nora currently stands at a 4.46/10 on MAL and a 37% average score on AniList.

 The downside of an average score is that they tend to, well… average out a lot.
 A few series will (justifiably) rise to the top, but a large bulk of anime will invariably end up occupying a vague score range that it shares with almost anything else.
-Few shows every dip down into the truly low numbers because any series that attracts enough viewers will find defenders.
-Enough people will argue that The Magnificent KOTOBUKI is at least something different for once to keep its score at 64% (6.8 on MAL) and even the universally panned Junji Ito Collection barely clings to a 57% (6.2 on MAL).
+Few shows every dip down into the truly low numbers because any series that attracts enough viewers will find itself defenders.
+Enough people will argue that The Magnificent KOTOBUKI is at least something different for once to keep its score at 64% (6.8 on MAL).
+Even the universally panned Junji Ito Collection barely clings to a 57% (6.2 on MAL).
 Those are passing grades for some of the ugliest and most embarrassing anime we’ve seen in recent years.

 Average scores are based somewhat on actual quality, but above all they are determined by indifference.
-The fewer people who’ve seen the show, the more power each individual has in affecting the score, regardless of whether that is a conscious decision or not.
+The fewer people who’ve seen the show, the more power each individual has in affecting the score; regardless of whether that is a conscious decision or not.
 And for many niche shows, the scores trend towards being tragically low.
 A 37% for Nora, a 31% for Wonder Momo, 46% for the classic fantasy OVA Capricorn, same for Venus Project, and, most shockingly of all, just 41% for Stan Lee’s The Reflection.
 That puts these shows around the same average score as notoriously bad anime that are popularly scored low by the community, like Boku no Pico (36%) or School Days (51%).

 I am not going to tell people how to score their anime because I am not the dictator of AniList.
 Not yet, at least.
 However, I will urge those who use seasonal charts to look for new anime to consider the series ranked at the bottom.
 There will almost always be interesting gems hiding among the series for kids and weird CGI projects.
 Heck, maybe those are the gems sometimes.
 Average scores are a useful metric in a lot of cases, but they can be deceptive and unfairly disadvantage experimental series, often condemning them to eternal obscurity.
 Let’s give these little guys some love and maybe you’ll even end up finding personal favorites in the process.